USSLab/mID/README.md

 ## Moiré Pattern

-Moiré patterns or Moiré fringes are interference patterns created when opaque ruled patterns with transparent gaps are overlaid.

 <img src="./images/moirepattern.png" alt="overview" width="600px" />
 Moiré patterns or Moiré fringes are interference patterns created when opaque ruled patterns with transparent gaps are overlaid.
 Digital cameras often cause Moiré patterns when taking pictures of digital screens, e.g., TV screens or liquid-crystal displays (LCDs).
 The nonlinearity arises from the interference of digital screens and the Color Filter Array (CFA) on the camera image sensors, as shown in the Figure.